suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Use StatelessWidget for UI-only components and StatefulWidget when state updates are required!”

 ---

-46) What is typedef in Dart?
+46.What is typedef in Dart?
+---
 👉 typedef (Type Definition) is used to create an alias for function types in Dart.
     👉 It makes code more readable, reusable, and manageable when passing functions as parameters.

 📌 Example: Using typedef for Function Alias